This blog may contain affiliate links. Read our disclosure policy for more info.

 Quito is the capital of Ecuador.
 This huge sprawling city isn’t always the most inviting at first, and for some, it can be a daunting place to visit.
-Although I felt the same when I first arrived, I now view Quito as a top destination in South America.
+Although I felt the same when I first arrived, I now view Quito as one of the top destinations in South America.

 Well, it’s not just the sheer amount of interesting things to do in the city of Quito but also what lies just outside the city limits.
 With stunning national parks, volcanos, and wildlife, Quito is the ultimate place to explore some of Ecuador’s top attractions.